P403n1x87/austin-vscode/README.md

 string.
 To reset the view, simply press <kbd>R</kbd>.
 Conveniently, you can bring up the open dialog with <kbd>O</kbd> while the focus is on the flame graph panel.

+To toggle line numbers, press <kbd>L</kbd>.
+This could be useful when the same Python module has multiple methods with the same names (e.g. `__init__`), since the function names collected by Austin are not fully qualified.

 ## Configuration